 Does your child have back-to-school anxiety?
-If you have a verbal child, they have probably told you how they feel about going back-to-school but some kids may not know how to express their anxiety or may be embarrassed to admit that they are nervous.
-If you suspect your child is nervous about going to school, here are some effective ways to help a child with anxiety.
+If you have a verbal child, they have probably told you how they feel about going back-to-school.
+However, some kids may not know how to express their anxiety or may be embarrassed to admit that they are nervous about school.
+Young children often need help identifying their feelings and figuring out the best way to work through them.
+If you suspect your child is suffering from worry or fear, here are some effective ways to help a child with anxiety.

-How To Help A Child With School Anxiety
+7 Ways To Help A Child With Anxiety

 Don’t take your child’s anxieties personally.